ionic-team/stencil-site/src/docs/core/compiler-api.md

 The compiler is the utility that brings together many tools to build optimized components, such as a transpiler, bundler and minifier.
 When using the CLI, the `stencil build` command uses the compiler for the various builds, such as a production build, or watch mode during development.
-If only one file should be compiled then the `transpile()` function should be used instead.
+If only one file should be transpiled (converting source code from TypeScript to JavaScript) then the `transpile()` function should be used instead.

 Given a Stencil config, this method asynchronously returns a `Compiler` instance.
 The config provided should already be created using the `loadConfig({...})` method.